louismullie/temp-data/markdown_final/c1abb619-faac-d017-b0a4-cbc49fa8c9b8.md

 ### KDIGO 2024 clinical practice guideline for the evaluation and management of chronic kidney disease [^46be03bc].
 Kidney International (2024).
 High credibility.

 Hematuria and evaluation — "Persistent hematuria may indicate glomerular diseases, other kidney diseases, or urologic disease including genitourinary malignancy.
-Thus, persistent hematuria should prompt further investigation."
+Thus, persistent hematuria should prompt further investigation".

 ---